BirdByte/importantDates/README.md

 ```

 ### Step 6 - Create Cloudwatch Event
+Create a CloudWatch timed event that will trigger the Lambda function to execute once a day.

 1. In the Designer at the top of the top, click the **+ Add trigger** button
 2. Click the dropdown and type **CloudWatch**.
 Select **CloudWatch Events**
 3. In the Rule dropdown, select **Create a new rule**